Botanical Name: Lonicera sempervirens

 Common Name: Coral Honeysuckle, Trumpet Honeysuckle, Woodbine

-Description: Beautiful, well-behaved, evergreen vine native to Texas, specifically East Texas woodlands, and the Southeast US.
-The flowers are a red/coral/yellow color, bloom heavy in mid-spring then off and on through the rest of the warm season, and they are loved by the hummers, butterflies, bees, and it has special value to bumble bees.
-This beauty can grow in sun to part shade, and it really likes morning sun/afternoon shade.
+Description: Beautiful, well-behaved, semi-evergreen vine native to Florida.
+The flowers are a red/pinkish/yellow color, bloom heavy in mid-spring then off and on through the rest of the warm season.
+The flowers are loved by the hummers, butterflies, bees, and have special value to bumble bees.
+Birds, especially cardinals, eat the little berries.
+This beauty can grow in sun to part shade.
+It really likes morning sun/afternoon shade.
 If it doesn’t bloom much, it probably is in too much shade.
 Likes the usual moist, well-drained soil.
 Can be used as a vine to grow up trees, trellises, arbors, etc, and will grow about 15 to 20′ long.
+It attaches itself by twining.
 Can also be grown as a cool groundcover.
 I always suggest using landscape pins to stake down the vining stems will it gets established as a groundcover.
 After it flowers, the red berries show up that attract quail, Purple Finch, Goldfinch, Hermit Thrush, and American Robin.
 It is a larvae host to the Spring Azure and Snowberry Clearwing Moth.
 On top of all of that, the plant has medicinal value.

 If you want a honeysuckle vine for your garden, this is a great choice.
-Please, whatever you do, do not plant the exotic, highly invasive Japanese honeysuckle.
+Please, whatever you do, do not plant the non-native, highly invasive Japanese honeysuckle.